talkable/talkable-docs/source/partials/campaign_placements_description.rst

 Campaign will show up on the standalone page on your site, for example: |br|
 `https://[your-site]/share`.
 |br|
-Campaign will be embedded as an inline block usually between Header and Footer.
+Campaign will be rendered as an inline block in a corresponding Talkable DIV tag.

 :ref:`Learn more about Standalone Placement <campaigns/campaign_placements/standalone>`